mozmark/WebRTC-codelab/README.md

 In this step, we build a video chat client, using the signaling server we created in Step 5 and the RTCPeerConnection code from Step 3.

 **This step users [adapter.js](https://bitbucket.org/webrtc/codelab/src/master/complete/step6/js/lib/adapter.js).
-This is a [JavaScript shim](http://stackoverflow.com/questions/6599815/what-is-the-difference-between-a-shim-and-a-polyfill), maintained Google, that abstracts away browser differences and spec changes.**
+This is a [JavaScript shim](http://stackoverflow.com/questions/6599815/what-is-the-difference-between-a-shim-and-a-polyfill), maintained by Google, that abstracts away browser differences and spec changes.**

 1. Ensure you have Node, socket.io and [node-static](https://github.com/cloudhead/node-static) installed and working.
 If in doubt, try the code in Step 5.